 Controls available to play the game

 Games are, by their nature, interactive.
 How these interactions are achieved depends on the control scheme they offer us.
-These may be designed to be simple or complex.
-They may also provide settings to ensure that things like holding down buttons, or rapidly pressing buttons aren’t a barrier from proceeding.
+Additionally, these designs may be simple or complex.
+Accessibility in video games means providing settings to ensure that things like holding down buttons, or rapidly pressing buttons, aren’t a barrier from proceeding.